 Keep a Regular Breastfeeding or Pumping Schedule

 Returning to work, traveling, or skipping feeds can definitely make you more vulnerable.
 So, stick to a schedule as best as you can.
 Every feeding should equal a pump so whenever your baby at home is feeding is when you should be pumping away.
 You should also breastfeed more and often, if you can.
 Breastfeeding instead of pumping when you are with your baby helps to drain your boobs better.

-Change your baby’s position on the boob to help them better latch.
+Change your baby’s position on the boob to help them latch better.
 Consider a football hold, cradle hold or side-lying in bed.

 Easier said than done obviously but a biggie.
 Our Pelvic Floor Physical Therapist Emily McElrath touches on mental health postpartum in her blog post, “What to expect from your body 2-4 weeks postpartum” here.

 Place heat on a plugged duct with a Medela soothing pad or a diaper soaked with warm water.
 Another alternative is to take a shower and run warm water over your boob.
-Also massage that boobie with your hands, electric toothbrush, vibrator or whatever you can!
+Also massage that breast with your hands, electric toothbrush, vibrator, or whatever you can!

 Cabbage leaves can prevent you from getting engorged.
 Try them out!